csstudent26/smallMaven/README.md

 ## What is a Maven Project?

 A Maven project is a software project managed by the Apache Maven build automation tool.
 Maven provides a consistent and organized way to manage project dependencies, build, test, and deploy applications.
 It uses XML-based project object model (POM) files to define project settings, dependencies, and goals.
 With Maven, developers can easily build, test, and manage Java projects without worrying about complex build scripts.
+While Maven is associated very much with Java (and I am using Java in this particular Program), it should be noted that Maven can also be used with other Programming Languages.

 ##  What is a Snapshot File?

 The "Snapshot File" is a collection of files that make up the entire `smallMaven` project in its current interim state.
 It includes compiled Java bytecode, resource files, and other project-related files.
+In other words, a "Snapshot File" makes sharing a Project very much easier.

 To allow others to use the `smallMaven` project, the Snapshot file is available for download.
 Users can access the project as it exists at a specific point in time, though it may not represent the final or stable version of the project.